oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/united-states-pacific-island-wildlife-refuges.md

 low and nearly flat sandy coral islands with narrow fringing reefs that have developed at the top of submerged volcanic mountains, which in most cases rise steeply from the ocean floor

 ### 海拔
-- `highest point`: Baker Island, unnamed location 8 m; Howland Island, unnamed location 3 m; Jarvis Island, unnamed location 7 m; Johnston Atoll, Sand Island 10 m; Kingman Reef, unnamed location 2 m; Midway Islands, unnamed location less than 13 m; Palmyra Atoll, unnamed location 3 m
+- `最高點`: Baker Island, unnamed location 8 m; Howland Island, unnamed location 3 m; Jarvis Island, unnamed location 7 m; Johnston Atoll, Sand Island 10 m; Kingman Reef, unnamed location 2 m; Midway Islands, unnamed location less than 13 m; Palmyra Atoll, unnamed location 3 m
-- `lowest point`: Pacific Ocean 0 m
+- `最低點`: Pacific Ocean 0 m

 ### 自然資源
 terrestrial and aquatic wildlife

 ### 土地利用
-- `other`: 100% (2018 est.)
+- `其它`: 100% (2018 est.)

 ### 自然災害
 **Baker, Howland, and Jarvis Islands**:  the narrow fringing reef surrounding the island poses a maritime hazard; **Kingman Reef**:  wet or awash most of the time, maximum elevation of less than 2 m makes Kingman Reef a maritime hazard; **Midway Islands, Johnston, and Palmyra Atolls**:  NA